Join Over 14,000 Veterans – Get Exclusive Monthly Insights

 Veterans with service-connected disabilities are eligible for Veterans Affairs Life Insurance, or VALife, which provides up to $40,000 in life insurance coverage.
 According to the VA’s criteria, you are automatically eligible if you have any service-connected disability and are 80 or younger.
 There is no time limit to apply for coverage.
 Veterans 81 or older must apply for coverage within two years of receiving a disability rating if they applied for that rating before turning 80 and received it after turning 81.

-VALife is not free, but the program provides low-cost coverage that you can purchase in $10,000 increments.
+VALife is not free, but the program offers low-cost coverage that can be purchased in $10,000 increments.
 It provides guaranteed-acceptance whole life coverage, meaning you won’t have to take a physical to qualify.
 A cash value component will also become active two years after you begin paying premiums.

 Dependency and Indemnity Compensation

 Dependency and Indemnity Compensation, or DIC, is a tax-free, monthly monetary benefit available to eligible surviving spouses, children, and parents of deceased veterans.
 DIC benefits may be available if the veteran died in the line of duty or died from a service-connected condition, regardless of disability rating.
-DIC benefits are also available for certain family members of veterans with a 100 percent VA disability rating has died from a non-service-related cause if one of the following is true:
+DIC benefits are also available to certain family members of veterans with 100% VA disability ratings who have died from a non-service-related cause if they meet one of the following criteria:

-- At least ten years have passed since receiving the 100 percent disability rating from the VA.
+• At least ten years have passed since receiving the 100% disability rating from the VA.

 Even when a surviving spouse receives DIC benefits, a surviving, unmarried adult child of a veteran can collect compensation.
 The monthly payments for children, effective December 1, 2024, are: